QR code payment: Swish

 Swish is a mobile payment system in Sweden, launched in 2012 by six large Swedish banks, in cooperation with Bankgirot and the Central Bank of Sweden.
 It allows users to make instant payments by scanning a QR code.

+EPC QR

+EPC QR is a standardized 2D barcode format that encodes SEPA payment information (beneficiary IBAN, amount, reference) allowing customers to scan it with their banking app to initiate an instant bank transfer.
+The European Payments Council (EPC) published the EPC QR code guidelines in February 2013, though the predecessor STUZZA standard originated in Austria in 2012.
+EPC QR is strongest in Germany/Belgium/Austria/Finland.
+It's weak or non-existent in Scandinavia because they prefer local systems (Vipps in Norway, Swish in Sweden, MobilePay in Denmark).

 Integrated QR code payment system in the Americas

 CoDi and PIM

 CoDi (Plataforma de Cobros Digitales) is a standard mobile QR payment in Mexico created by the Bank of Mexico.
 It was launched in September 2019 and has 14 million users.
 PIM (Pagos Interoperables Móviles) is a private-sector initiative in Mexico that enables interoperable mobile payments between banks and fintech digital wallets, developed by Mexican Bankers Association (ABM) and private sector banks.
 While CoDi integrates banks and can only be used for participating members of CoDi only, PIM unifies CoDi, e-wallets, and banks outside of CoDi.

 Pix

 Pix is a unified instant payment system developed by the Central Bank of Brazil.
 Pix allows instant payment between individuals and among individuals, companies, and the government (P2P, P2B, B2B, P2G, and B2G).
 Pix supports both QR static and dynamic.